dejwi/LibrusDesktop/README.md

 </p>

 # Functionality
-login&view your school timetable using data from librus made with WPF & used [LibrusLib.NET](https://github.com/dejwi/LibrusLib.NET)
+login&view your school timetable using data from librus <br>
+made with WPF & used [LibrusLib.NET](https://github.com/dejwi/LibrusLib.NET)

 ## Settings